michalsvorc/docker-script/README.md

 Copy selected Dockerfile into project root directory and rename it to `Dockerfile.local`.

-You can create separate Dockerfiles for different environments, based on variables defined in Docker shell script.
+You can create separate Dockerfiles for different environments specified by Docker shell script.

 Examples: `Dockerfile.dev`, `Dockerfile.prod`